 We maintain a regular number of sterilisations every month and each year we aim to increase our previous years achievements.
-Please view our sterilisation statistics to appreciate our true commitment to reducing over population.
+This is made possible entirely through the donations and support of our community here and abroad.

 The typical sterlisation process carried out by Care for Dogs is a simple one.